VietNamBui/crawlwebsite/README.md

 - **MongoDB**: Stores scraped data for long-term persistence.
 - **Docker**: Packaging and Deployment.

+### How to Use This Project

+1. Install Docker Desktop.
+2. Clone this repository to your local machine.
+3. Run the `docker-compose` file.
+4. Access the project at `localhost:8080`.
+   *(Ensure to stop any processes currently using this port beforehand to avoid conflicts.)*

 ## Backend Components
 - **Scrapy**: Targets the Omega+ website to extract relevant data.
 - **Redis**: Temporarily caches scraped data before moving it to MongoDB.